mctinker/Map-Tasker/README.md

 To run the program from the directory in which MapTasker.py resides, enter: ```python3 MapTasker.py```

-Program out: the file “MapTasker.html”, which can be opened in any browser.
+Program out: the file “MapTasker.html”, which can will be opened in your default browser as a new tab.

 I have only been able to test this on my own backup file.
 If you try it out and find an error and are willing to share your backup.xml file, please send a copy to mikrubin@gmail.com